 Completing the form – Part three (VE (not including MAEs), VR, CR)

-Please note you are not required to complete part two if you are applying for a mutually agreed exit.
+Please note you are not required to complete part two if you are applying for a MAE.

 Rationale

 You will need to provide the reason for the proposed scheme by answering and selecting the rationales listed.
 You will also be asked to expand on your reason why you believe that launching a scheme is appropriate and justified.